 Getting it right means placing it where your audience is mostly likely to see it and backing it up with evidence for why they should take action.
 Including your CTA more than once offers readers multiple moments at which they can take action.

-So, that’s it!
-Follow these 7 points and you’ll be well on your way to writing powerful, action-oriented copy.
+Follow these 7 points and you’ll be well on your way to writing powerful, action-oriented copy that gets more conversions.